Ayinuer/harmony-meditation-site/README.md

 | **As a busy user, I want to know how long a practice takes**, so I can fit it into my schedule. | **GIVEN** I view any practice card on the Practice page **WHEN** I read the card summary **THEN** a colored badge clearly displays the **Duration** (e.g., "5 Min," "Repeat Until Calm"). |
 | **As a returning user, I want to quickly find a practice for my current need**, so I don't waste time. | **GIVEN** I am on the Practice page (`practice.html`) **WHEN** I click a filter pill (e.g., "Stress Relief") **THEN** only the relevant practice cards are shown. |
 | **As a beginner, I want clear, simple instructions** for a complex practice like 4-4-6 Relax Breath. | **GIVEN** I view the Practice page **WHEN** I click the "View Step-by-Step Instructions" button **THEN** a detailed, numbered list of steps is revealed. |

 ---

+## 🐛 Known Issues and Future Updates

+### Known Issues / Bugs

+* **Filter Scalability:** The current practice filter uses pure CSS, which is robust but not scalable for hundreds of different practice types.
+* **Mobile Scroll:** (If applicable) On certain mobile browsers, the scroll position sometimes jumps slightly when the Hamburger menu transitions.

+### Planned Future Updates

+* **Practice Tracking:** Implement local storage to track user completion streaks and total minutes practiced.
+* **Audio Integration:** Integrate optional ambient background sounds for each practice to enhance focus.
+* **User Authentication:** Expand to include user accounts for personalized content and saving favorite practices.

+---